kidrono/Learning-Deep-Learning/README.md

-## Deep Learning for Audio and Music proccessing
+## Deep Learning for Audio and Music proccessing: